William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 Names prefixed with 'little' were often set up as secondary settlements.
 Although the first record of Little Sutton is not found until the 16th century, the settlement and placename are probably much older.
 Until the time of Henry VIII, the manor belonged to the nearby Canwell Priory in Staffordshire.
 With the dissolution of the monasteries, the estate went to the Cardinal's College Oxford.
 This was founded by the King's chancellor, Cardinal Wolsey, and is now known as Christ Church College.

-some twenty houses.
 Private housing development took Little Sutton into the Sutton conurbation in the mid-20th century and the district now lies on the eastern edge of the built-up area.

 At Little Sutton Common on Fox Hill on the Tamworth Road crop marks have been noted indicating a settlement of uncertain date.
-The marks possibly
+The marks possibly show buildings and field enclosures of a late Bronze Age or Iron Age date.

 During the 18th century Fox Hill was the location of a gibbet.
 Highwaymen were a constant danger at this time.
-A public spectacle was made of captured criminals whose tarred bodies were left to hang
+A public spectacle was made of captured criminals whose tarred bod1ies were left to hang on the gibbet until replaced by another.
+In 1728 Holy Trinity church register recorded:

-See also Sutton Coldfield.
+See also Muffins Den and Sutton Coldfield.

-William Dargue 04.04.09
+William Dargue 04.04.2009/ 23.07.2012

-For 19th-century Ordnance Survey maps of Birmingham go to British History Online - Maps.
+For 19th-century Ordnance Survey maps of Birmingham go to British History Online.

 Map below reproduced from Andrew Rowbottom’s website of Old Ordnance Survey maps Popular Edition, Birmingham 1921.
-See Acknowledgements.
 Click the map to link to that website.